elephantscale/es-training-new/deep-learning/keras/Keras-1__Intro.md

   * Isn't Keras a wrapper for other DL frameworks?
     - Nope, this is a common (but understandable) misconception.
     - Keras is an API standard for defining and training machine learning models.
-    - Keras uses backend engines (like Tensorflow) for execution
+    - Keras uses back-end engines (like Tensorflow) for execution
     - Keras is not tied to a specific implementation

   * But wait, isn't Tensorflow the most popular framework?